Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 Step 7.
 Enter the Data Channel name, Id, description and select Data type.

+![](../images/screenshot/screen_shot-05.jpg)

 Step 8.
 Click Save button.
-And now you can start create test devices for the prototype!

-![](../images/screenshot/screen_shot-05.jpg)
+And now your data channel is created.
+You will find the data channel Id under the data channel name.
+You will need this information when calling the device to retrieve data or push command to the data channel of the test device.

 For more Data Channel and Data Type information and concept, please refer to the Key concept section for more detail.